 About Patrick

 Patrick co-chairs Cooley’s global cyber/data/privacy practice.
-Patrick has more than 25 years of experience guiding clients on complex issues spanning data protection, cyber, consumer protection, advertising and electronic signatures.
-He advises startups, scaleups and multinationals in diverse industry sectors, from technology and life sciences, to communications, entertainment, retail and consumer products.
+Patrick has more than 30 years of experience guiding clients on complex issues spanning data protection, cyber, electronic commerce, digital advertising and electronic signatures.
+He advises startups, scaleups and multinationals in diverse industry sectors, from technology and life sciences to communications, entertainment, retail and consumer products.
 He also has significant experience representing telecommunications companies, internet service providers, software developers, governments and companies using IT-related services.
-Patrick is also involved in diverse consulting projects for the European Commission, national governments and multinational global corporations.
+In addition, Patrick is involved in diverse consulting projects for the European Commission, national governments and multinational global corporations.

-Prior to joining Cooley, Patrick was the co-chair of a Global Top 10 firm’s data privacy and cybersecurity practice.
-For several years he has been consistently recognized as a Tier 1/Band 1 data protection and cyber expert by Chambers Europe and Legal 500.
-Patrick is a regular speaker at national and international conferences and often asked to comment on internet and cyber law related issues in the press.
+Prior to joining Cooley, Patrick was the co-chair of a global top 10 firm’s data privacy and cybersecurity practice.
+For several years, he has been consistently recognized as a Band 1 and Tier 1 data protection and cyber authority by Chambers and The Legal 500 Belgium, respectively.
+Patrick is a regular speaker at national and international conferences, and he often is asked to comment on internet and cyber law-related issues in the press.

-- AI – Advised a European financial service provider on the introduction of a personal digital assistant based on artificial intelligence in the customer journey lifecycle
+• Artificial intelligence (AI) – Advising a European financial service provider on the introduction of a personal digital assistant based on AI in the customer journey life cycle

-- GDPR Litigation – Represented multiple companies in their proceedings before a data protection authority for allegedly having infringed GDPR-related obligations
+• General Data Protection Regulation (GDPR) litigation – Representing multiple companies in their proceedings before a data protection authority for allegedly having infringed GDPR-related obligations

-- BCRs – Guided a multinational organization through the procedure of applying for Binding Corporate Rules, including internal assessment of BCR compliance
+• Binding corporate rules (BCRs) – Guiding a multinational organization through the procedure of applying for BCRs, including internal assessment of BCR compliance

-- eCommerce – Assisted a US clothes manufacturer on setting up an online sales platform throughout the European Union in line with applicable laws and rules
+• Ecommerce – Assisting a US clothes manufacturer on setting up an online sales platform throughout the EU in line with applicable laws and rules

-- Gaming & Betting – Assisted online sports betting and online casino gaming operators when entering the European gaming market
+• Gaming and betting – Assisting online sports betting and online casino gaming operators when entering the European gaming market

-- GDPR Compliance – Assisted +200 organizations on preparing them for GDPR compliance, including gap analysis, remediation by drafting policies, contractual documents and other relevant materials
+• GDPR compliance – Assisting 200+ organizations on preparing them for GDPR compliance, including gap analysis, remediation by drafting policies, contractual documents and other relevant materials

-- Cloud Computing – Advised the European Commission on the legal implications of cloud computing in the 28 European Union Member States.
-Patrick leads a cross-border team of 30 lawyers analyzing the impact of cloud computing on the current European legal system and analyzing the need for regulatory change
+• Cloud computing – Advising the European Commission on the legal implications of cloud computing in the 28 EU member states and leading a cross-border team of 30 lawyers analyzing the impact of cloud computing on the current European legal system and analyzing the need for regulatory change

-- eSignatures – Advising the United Nations (UNCITRAL) on legal aspects of electronic signatures to draft a new model law on the cross-border use of electronic signatures
+• Electronic signatures – Advising the United Nations Commission on International Trade Law (UNCITRAL) on legal aspects of electronic signatures to draft a new model law on the cross-border use of e-signatures

-- Technology Transfer – Advising the European Commission on changing the regulatory landscape of technology transfer.
-He is leading a team of 35 lawyers (EU, US, Japan) analyzing how to improve the regulatory environment for R&D in Europe
+• Technology transfer – Advising the European Commission on changing the regulatory landscape of technology transfer and leading a team of 35 lawyers in the EU, US and Japan analyzing how to improve the regulatory environment for R&D in Europe

-- GDPR – Advising a US software company with local branches in the Netherlands, France, Germany, Belgium and the United Kingdom on setting up a legally compliant data processing system for HR and CRM data
+• GDPR – Advising a US software company with local branches in the Netherlands, France, Germany, Belgium and the United Kingdom on setting up a legally compliant data processing system for human resources (HR) and customer relationship management (CRM) data

-- ePayments – Advised a European mobile phone operator on the implementation of a mobile payment system.
-Typical problems encountered included whether the electronic payment system would fall under the scope of the European e-Money legislation and thus oblige the operator to set up a new legal entity
+• Electronic payments – Advising a European mobile phone operator on the implementation of a mobile payment system and determining whether the e-payment system would fall under the scope of European e-money legislation (and thus oblige the operator to set up a new legal entity)

-Patrick is also a professor at the University of Antwerp, teaching European information and communications law, and a frequent guest lecturer on internet law at various other universities.
+Patrick also is a professor at the University of Antwerp, Belgium, where he teaches European information and communications law, and he is a frequent guest lecturer on internet law at other universities.

 Patrick is fluent in Dutch, English and French.